h-lemos/Migrador-ADVBOX/README.md

 The folder "templates" holds the cleaned example tables I use on my code in order to build the migrated versions from.
 They're named "CLIENTS_template.xlsx" and "PROCESSOS_template.xlsx".
 "README.txt" is this file you're reading.
 I've also provided a "README-pt.txt" written in PT-BR.

 In this repo I will also feature a AIO pyintstaller compiled .exe for ease-of-use and improved deployability.
 I urge you to use it.
+You can download the AIO in [releases](https://github.com/h-lemos/Migrador-ADVBOX/releases/tag/Latest) ou [clicking here](https://github.com/h-lemos/Migrador-ADVBOX/releases/download/Latest/migrador.AIO.zip).
+(Please disregard any false positive Windows Defender may flag from that file.
+I just got that as I uploaded it and I at a loss at how to fix it.)

 **3) Documentation**
 Simply run the AIO migrador.exe, or migrador.py.
 A GUI window will show up requiring you to input the location for the "Backup_de_dados_92577.rar" file.
 By doing it and clicking OK the application will start to process the files and it will create the end-result tables named "CLIENTS.xlsx" and "PROCESSOS.xlsx" on the same directory where the application is located.
 Once the application runs it's course it will delete any temporary files it might've created and a notification window will pop up.
 Confirming the conclusion will close the GUI and the application itself.